 And that is it!
 I can pay 8 Euros and stay 2 nights in a $400+ hotel room in Mykonos – who doesn’t love that?
 Marriott makes booking with free annual night hotel certificates super easy.

-IHG Hotels give you a free night certificate that can be used on a stay for up to 40,000 points.
+When you have the IHG World Rewards Premier Credit Card you get a free night certificate on your account anniversary that can be used on a stay for up to 40,000 points.
 You also have the option to top off those free night certificates giving you even more options.
-Considering that the IHG World Rewards Premier Credit Card only has an $89 annual fee, it is a really good deal.

 On the main page, after you log in, you will see your point balance and the free night awards you have.
 In this case, due to COVID extensions, I have 2 nights.